The Daniel Fast – Useful, But Not Same as Biblical Fasting

 Personally I’m uncomfortable participating in a Daniel Fast.
 It reeks of Christianity, Inc., that is populist human wisdom in the name of Christianity or the business of selling things with a religious glaze — not the INC Christianity movement, a more recent phenomena and future post.
 Just my opinion, many very spiritual people with strong personal relationships with God use the Daniel Fast.
 As I am inclined to distraction, this perhaps categorizes me as a “weak Christian.”
 No doubt, as I need God more than air, food, or water.
 He empowers me.
 May my self continue to weaken while his power increases in me.

 This of course does not apply to Lenten fasting which traditionally consists of eating before sunrise and after sunset.

-If you intend to fast in any form, some MUST reads:
+If you intend to fast in any form, some additional posts:

 Overcoming Fear and Anxiety and Learning to Live with Suffering is an Area Where All Christians can be a Better Witness